ray-project/ray/doc/source/serve/architecture.md

 ### How do ServeHandles work?

-{mod}`ServeHandles <ray.serve.handle.RayServeHandle>` wrap a handle to the router actor on the same node.
+{mod}`ServeHandles <ray.serve.handle.RayServeHandle>` wrap a handle to a "router" on the same node which routes requests to replicas for a deployment.
 When a request is sent from one replica to another via the handle, the requests go through the same data path as incoming HTTP requests.
 This enables the same deployment selection and batching procedures to happen.
 ServeHandles are